-The Genome Technology Access Center (GTAC) was established by the Washington University Department of Genetics to provide cutting-edge and cost effective sequencing and analysis technologies to local colleagues and external investigators.
+The Genome Technology Access Center (GTAC), a component of the ICTS Genomic Medicine Program, was established by the Washington University Department of Genetics to provide cutting-edge and cost effective sequencing and analysis technologies to local colleagues and external investigators.
 The GTAC offers fee-for-service sample preparation, data generation, bioinformatics analysis, and intellectual support for microarray, PCR, and high-throughput sequencing studies.
 We are committed to generating the highest quality data, maintaining rapid sample turn around times and providing excellent value added services and resources.

 Services & Resources